An old friend and I met up one afternoon this May.

 As the British pursued European tastes and practices in their quarters, Bangalore internalised some of these.
 For instance, its reputation as India’s “Pub City” stems from the club culture the colonialists spawned.
 They set up the United Services Club in 1868, which later became the Bangalore Club—a certain Winston Churchill, who called the city “a garrison town which resembles a 3rd rate watering place,” still owes the club Rs13.

-So eastern Bangalore nurtured a concentrated English-European culture, with missionary-run schools, western dressing, manners, etiquette, and merry-making tipplers, while beyond Cubbon Park, in old Bangalore, traditional India reigned.
+In short, eastern Bangalore nurtured a concentrated English-European culture, with missionary-run schools, western dressing, manners, etiquette, and merry-making tipplers, while beyond Cubbon Park, in old Bangalore, traditional India reigned.

-Bangalore had begun to spread her wings and Krishnan, a young engineer back then, was ready to take flight.
+Bangalore had begun to spread her wings, and Krishnan, a young engineer back then, was ready to take flight.